Lutfur Rahman (British politician): Panorama documentary

-The documentary also alleged that Rahman had failed to answer questions at ten council Overview and Scrutiny meetings.
+The documentary also alleged that Lutfur Rahman had failed to answer questions at ten council Overview and Scrutiny meetings.
 The programme featured Communities Secretary Eric Pickles, who subsequently sent fraud investigators in for a full investigation.
 The Times reported: "A beleaguered mayor raised the spectre of civil war in his borough as government inspectors swooped on his offices hunting for evidence of fraud, favours and unlawful spending."

-On 16 April 2014, the Metropolitan Police said there was "no credible evidence of criminality" to substantiate allegations made against Rahman, so they would not carry out an investigation at that stage.
+On 16 April 2014, the Metropolitan Police said there was "no credible evidence of criminality" to substantiate allegations made against Lutfur Rahman, so they would not carry out an investigation at that stage.

 Andrew Gilligan, writing in The Daily Telegraph, later reported that the police were in the early stages of investigating an alleged fraud involving a grant to the Brady Youth Forum, and claimed that the local police had a "cosy relationship with Lutfur’s council".
 The police issued a statement that the council had referred the Brady Youth Forum to the police for investigation, and this investigation pre-dated the Panorama documentary.